sepses/Krystal/README.md

 output-dir: experiment/output/ #output directory, any output file (.rdf/hdt) will be stored in this folder
 tdb-dir: experiment/tdb #Jena TDB directory, this directory is needed for storing TDB temporary file
-ontology: experiment/ontology/log-ontology.ttl #Krystal Ontology location rule-dir : experiment/rule/ #rules should be stored in this directory i.e. Sigma Rule (see the example) rule-dir-win : experiment/rule_win/ #special rules directory for windows i.e. Sigma Rule for windows  (see the example)
+ontology: experiment/ontology/log-ontology.ttl #Krystal Ontology location

 os-platform: ubuntu14 #OS platform, (ubuntu14 for cadets, trace ; freebsd for theia ; windows for fivedirections)
 triple-store: graphdb #Triple Store type (graphdb, virtuoso)
 sparql-endpoint: http://localhost:7200/repositories/cadets #endpoint for storing rdf output to triple Store